 Warehouse Help/Donation Sorting

-This opportunity would involve providing assistanceproviding assistance maintaininging the order of our warehouse by sorting donations, assembling furniture from boxes, organizing clothes, and/or staging furniture.
+This opportunity would involve providing assistance maintaining the order of our warehouse by sorting donations, assembling furniture from boxes, organizing clothes, and/or staging furniture.
 Volunteers should come prepared to lift, bend, twist, walk, and stand on their feet for an extended period of time.
 It is recommended that volunteers interested in this opportunity come dressed for the weather (as the warehouse is not climate controlled) and to wear clothing that can get dirty.
 It is required to wear closed-toed shoes when participating in the opportunity.
 Services times are scheduled between Monday through Friday for any 2-hour slot between 9A and 4P.
 Weekend opportunities are possible, but limited.

 Required Trainings: Refugee 101